 - SSPs reduce the transmission of hepatitis, HIV, and other infections

-Researchers have also found that programs that distribute naloxone are extremely effective in not only reversing the effects of overdose but providing the framework for long-term recovery.
+Researchers have also found that programs that distribute naloxone are extremely effective in not only reversing the effects of overdose but also providing the framework for long-term recovery.

-These medical-based programs combined with other free resources such as therapy, education, and family development can equip people with addictions to overcome barriers related to access, finances, and societal judgments.
+These medical-based programs, combined with other free resources such as therapy, education, and family development, can equip people with addictions to overcome barriers related to access, finances, and societal judgments.

 Treatment Options For Drug And Alcohol Addiction

-If you or a loved one are ready to explore treatment options after experiencing some of the above harm-reduction strategies, help is available.
+If you or a loved one is ready to explore treatment options after experiencing some of the above harm-reduction strategies, help is available.

 For people overcoming opioid addiction, the following treatment options can help: